1 9 7 8 – 1 9 8 1 (UK)

 The shows were recorded in front of a minimal audience, and the crew behind the cameras were encouraged to break their silence and laugh, call out, or even be seen during the recordings – a technique new to almost all viewers, but much copied since.

 As with his radio shows, Kenny Everett presided over an array of characters and sketches that would appear each week.
-With co-writers Barry Cryer and Ray Cameron, Everett invented an impressive roster of talent, among them Sid Snot, a greaser/biker who would end each skit by throwing a cigarette into the air and catching it in his mouth.
+With co-writers Barry Cryer and Ray Cameron, Everett invented an impressive roster of talent, among them Sid Snot, an ageing greaser who would end each skit by throwing a cigarette into the air and catching it in his mouth.

 Each show also featured the dancing troupe Hot Gossip who (usually dressed in leather) would bump and grind their ‘naughty bits’ in a provocatively sexual manner designed to be the antithesis of the gently arousing but ultimately angelic Pans People from the BBCs Top Of The Pops.

-Other key segments of the show were a live musical act in the studio and an animated serialisation (courtesy of Cosgrove Hall Productions) of Captain Kremmen and his adventures in space – already familiar to all listeners of Everett’s shows on Capital Radio.
+Other key segments of the show were a live musical act in the studio – including Rod Stewart, Leo Sayer, The Boomtown Rats, David Bowie, Suzi Quatro, Thin Lizzy, Bryan Ferry, David Essex, The Pretenders and The Sex Pistols – and an animated serialisation (courtesy of Cosgrove Hall Productions) of Captain Kremmen and his adventures in space – already familiar to all listeners of Everett’s shows on Capital Radio.

 The animated adventures were so popular that a half-hour Cosgrove Hall animated production, Kremmen – The Movie, was assembled for cinema distribution in 1980, with Everett providing the voices of not only the captain but also his dumb blonde and big-busted sidekick Carla and the brilliant scientist Gitfinger.